gobbyo/orthocyclic_winder/docs/intro.md

 ## Why Ortho Cyclic Winders Are Specialized And May Be Expensive

-Ortho Cyclic winding is not just “better winding”—it’s a precision manufacturing process.
+Ortho cyclic winding is not just “better winding”—it’s a precision manufacturing process.
 The cost comes from the engineering required to maintain perfect geometry over hundreds or thousands of turns.

 1. **High‑precision mechanical systems**